CY2019 Medicare End-Stage Renal Disease (ESRD) Prospective Payment System Proposed Rule: HFMA Executive Summary

 HFMA Executive Summary

 On July 11, 2018, the Centers for Medicare & Medicaid Services (CMS) issued a proposed rule addressing the Medicare End-Stage Renal Disease Prospective Payment System (ESRD PPS), its Quality Incentive Program (QIP), other ESRD-related provisions and the Durable Medical Equipment, Prosthetics, Orthotics and Supplies (DMEPOS) Competitive Bidding Program.
 The proposed rule is published in the July 19, 2018, Federal Register.
 The public comment period closes on September 10, 2018.
-For more information on the proposal, download a full summary of the rule.

 Along with routine updates for 2018 payment under the ESRD PPS, the proposed rule would change the drug designation process for purposes of the transitional drug add-on payment adjustment; revise the low-volume payment adjustment; update the acute kidney injury (AKI) payment rate; and make changes to the QIP measures, scoring methodology, reporting periods and validation.